finbourne/lusid-sdk-python/sdk/docs/ReferencePortfolioApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ReferencePortfolioApi)
     scope = 'scope_example' # str | The scope of the reference portfolio.
     code = 'code_example' # str | The code of the reference portfolio.
 Together with the scope this uniquely identifies              the reference portfolio. effective_at = 'effective_at_example' # str | The effective date of the constituents to retrieve.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve constituents.
 Defaults to return the latest version              of each constituent if not specified. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'Instrument' or 'ReferenceHolding' domain to decorate onto              constituents.
 These take the format {domain}/{scope}/{code} e.g. 'Instrument/system/Name' or              'ReferenceHolding/strategy/quantsignal'.
 Defaults to return all available instrument and reference holding properties if not specified. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_reference_portfolio_constituents(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys, opts=opts)
+        # api_response =  api_instance.get_reference_portfolio_constituents(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys, opts=opts)

         # GetReferencePortfolioConstituents: Get reference portfolio constituents
-            api_response = await api_instance.get_reference_portfolio_constituents(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)
+        api_response = api_instance.get_reference_portfolio_constituents(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ReferencePortfolioApi->get_reference_portfolio_constituents: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters